marrionluaka/DailyCoding/README.md

 # Daily Coding

-To force myself to code everyday...
+To encourage myself to code everyday...

 ## Usage